On the infinitude of Prime $k$-tuples: Introduction

 \section{Introduction}

-The eventual lesson learned from counting single primes was ``If you want the asymptotics of primes, you have to look at $\zeta(s)|_{\Re(s)=1}$".
-Indeed, in the single prime case it required a thorough understanding of $\zeta(s)$ to finally nail down the prime number theorem (PNT).
-Even the Selberg-Erd\"{o}s `elementary proof' of the PNT conceals $\zeta(s)$ lurking in the background \cite{HA}.
-Consequently, it seems unlikely that the Hardy-Littlewood $k$-tuple conjecture \cite{HL} can be settled without possessing the $k$-tuple analog of zeta.
+The eventual historical lesson learned from counting single primes was ``If you want to know the asymptotic behavior of primes, you have to look at $\zeta(s)|_{\Re(s)=1}$".
+Indeed, it required a thorough understanding of $\zeta(s)$ to finally nail down the prime number theorem (PNT).
+Even the famous Selberg-Erd\"{o}s `elementary proof' of the PNT conceals $\zeta(s)$ lurking in the background \cite{HA}.
+Correspondingly, it seems unlikely the Hardy-Littlewood $k$-tuple conjecture \cite{HL} can be settled without possessing a $k$-tuple analog of Riemann zeta.

 Nevertheless, number theorists have made impressive gains in the quest to count prime $k$-tuples --- especially recently.
 As important as these recent advances are, the situation for counting prime $k$-tuples is rather like that for single primes prior to Riemann, Hadamard, and de la Vall\'{e}e Poussin: Without a $k$-tuple zeta function to exploit, the focus has been on showing the infinitude of prime $k$-tuples.